cvuono/course-proiject/README.md

   The reustling tidy data set "tidysummary" has 11,880 rows and 9 columns.

   ## Comment regarding tasks of the Course Project
   Steps 1 -3 accomplish the first four tasks of the Course project and place the output into the narrow data set *narrowdata*.
-Task 5 of the Course Project is accomplished in Step 4 with the output placded in the tidy data set *tidysummary*
+Task 5 of the Course Project is accomplished in Step 4 with the output placded in the tidy data set *tidysummary*. the file *tidysummary.txt* is uploaded to this repo.